FIRST-Tech-Challenge/ftcdocs/docs/source/manufacturing/3d_printing/general_knowledge/common_upgrades/common_upgrades.rst

 A lot of printers come with cheap "BuildTak" (typical stickers) beds that work just fine, but some people desire more removeable prints with better adhesion and more customizability, which is fulfilled by removable beds.
-WhamBam, Bambulabs, and generic Amazon sellers will typically carry these beds for various prices, with many benefits.
+WhamBam, Bambulabs, and generic Amazon sellers will typically carry these beds for various prices.
 You'll see some terms which we'll explain here.
-PEI is the "gold standard" nowadays, but it truly is standard, simply being a sheet of material that sticks well to 3d prints when heated.
-More advanced options include PEX, which expands when heated and holds onto 3d prints better, and then as it cools completely releases the parts.
+PEI is the "gold standard" nowadays, simply being a sheet of material that sticks well to 3D prints when heated.
+More advanced options includev PEX, which expands when heated and holds onto 3D prints better, and then as it cools completely releases the parts.
 Powder-Coated PEI/Textured PEI are by far the most popular flexible beds now, being cheap, simple, more resistant to damage than PEI or PEX flexible beds, and having exceptional print adhesion.

 .. image:: images/flexiblebed.png
   :align: center